shubham0204/FaceRecognition_With_FaceNet_Android/README.md

 ## What's New

+### Updates - October 2021

+- For requesting the `CAMERA` permission and access to the `images` folder, the request code is now handled by the system itself.
+See [Request app permissions](https://developer.android.com/training/permissions/requesting).

 ### Major Updates - July 2021

 - We'll now use the `PreviewView` from Camera instead of directly using the `TextureView`.